 So what is the general feedback from clients during treatment?
 How does a customer know what to expect and how do they gauge the element of pain?
 The general rule of thumb seems to be an initial sensation of pain that quickly subsides and is switched for discomfort that, in turn, is rapidly adjusted to.

-Making Your SMP Treatment a More Comfortable Experience
+How to Make Your SMP Treatment a More Comfortable Experience

 Opting for scalp micropigmentation as a hair restoration solution is a life-changing decision.
 It isn’t one that’s made lightly and we are sure most of you have done your homework in advance.
 However, does it really need to be an experience of discomfort?
 Here are a few things you can do to help the process run more smoothly:

 - Make sure you turn up to the clinic relaxed and comfortable.
 There are no dress codes and so there is no point in arriving in your finery.
-Sweatpants for comfort, your Airpods, and playlist at the ready.
-Snacks for downtime are a great idea and always ensure when making your clinic choice, that you are fully at ease with your chosen practitioner.
+Sweatpants for comfort, your Airpods, and a playlist at the ready.
+Snacks for downtime are a great idea and always ensure when making your clinic choice, that you are fully at ease with your chosen SMP practitioner.

 - Ask your technician about numbing creams if you are particularly worried.
-It is useful to note that they are not the ideal solution as they can affect pigments and how the treatment implants in certain skin types.
+It is useful to note that they are not the ideal solution as they can affect pigments and how the treatment implants certain skin types.

-- Taking pain killers an hour in advance of treatment is also a great way to ease the level of discomfort and initial pain.
+- Taking painkillers an hour in advance of treatment is also a great way to ease the level of discomfort and initial pain.
 It is again, useful to note, that any anticoagulants, including Aspirin, are not advisable during scalp micropigmentation treatments.
 If you are taking any type of blood thinner, speak to your medical professional before agreeing to the procedure.